victoria-yang/NLP-project/README.md

 ```

 ## Datasets Info
-The documents we will be using will be student notes that the class _Anonymity_ made last semester.
+The documents we will be using will be student notes that a TC course made last semester.

 ## Procedure
 * Import the documents from folder *calss-notes*